What is Re engagement Email Campaign? Actionable Tips and Best Practices

 Update or feature announcement Highlighting new features to re-engage subscribers.

 If none of the efforts work, you can resort to ‘the regret email’ — it emotionally connects with your subscribers as well as provides an alternative.
-Whatever type of campaign you use, the subject line is the first email component they notice, and it can make or break the outcome.
+Whatever type of customer re-engagement emails you use, the subject line is the first email component they notice, and it can make or break the outcome.

 To craft compelling subject lines, you must tailor them according to customer segments and individually address their pain points.